 Our programs are designed to meet specific Ontario curriculum expectations.
 Program descriptions below identify the grades for which direct connections are available, however we may be able to adapt programs for other grades.
 We can also customize a program to fit the needs of a certain subject being covered by teachers.

 Outdoor education is important in all seasons!
 Here are some of the "cool" programs that are winter favourites at the Arb:

 The Arb even has extra outdoor clothing available for students who arrive underdressed, over-the-boot cleats for especially icy trails, and a fort-building area beside the Centre for extreme days when oudoor exposure should be limited.

-Keep it simple with a guided walk through the trails of the Arboretum.
+A Nature Walk will make up one half of all full-day bookings, but even if you're only coming for a half-day you can choose to keep it simple with a guided walk through the trails of the Arboretum.
 Your group will explore fascinating habitats bursting with life such as the Carolinian forest, the Humber Valley, an oxbow swamp, a meadow, ponds, and the botanical gardens.
-Search for wildlife such as chickadees, hawks and deer.
-Let us know if you'd likely to focus on a specific area such as insects, pollinators, trees, or birds.
+Search for wildlife such as chickadees, hawks, and deer.
+Let us know if you'd like us to focus on a specific area such as insects, pollinators, trees, or birds.